Home

 When we accept the necessity to change, we can more easily take the steps required to adapt, grow and fulfill our potential.

-Healthy lifestyle choices can give us more energy, make us stronger and more resilient.
+There are additional Healthy lifestyle choices we can make to gain more energy, strength and resilience.
 Healthy habits enable us to meet life’s inevitable challenges more easily.
 They help reduce the negative impact of all major types of stress and common causes of stress.
 They help with stress prevention.

 Wander through this website and you may find some ideas and suggestions which are just perfect for you.

-Read more about more of the biggest causes of stress, or,
+Read more about the biggest causes of stress, or,

 Selye, Hans.
 “The Nature of Stress.” http://www.icnr.com/articles/thenatureofstress.html